TaaviStone/CodingNotes/WorkDailyToDo.md

 - [x] FGW2-8 Finish up with Contact details

 ### 12.01
-- [ ] FGW2-8 Start adding Jacoco Unit tests
+- [x] FGW2-8 Start adding Jacoco Unit tests

-- [ ] FGW2-8 Add FGW_PET classification to PET
+### 17.01
+- [x] FGW2-8 Continue with unit tests
+- [x] FGW2-8 Merge Svetlana branch with mine

+### 18.01
+- [x] FGW2-8 Continue with unit tests

+### 22.01
 - [ ] FGW2-8 Finish with the endpoint test content

+Questions
+- s Do all LeadVehicleType values need to be implemented from schema?
+- What will do with the FGW code
+- Now will not take phone from household but from mobilephone?
+-

-### 17.01
+### UNDONE:
 - [ ] FGW2-8 Look into problems raised by Igor
 - [ ] FGW2-8 Handle case where booking is not found
 - [ ] FGW2-8 Add Trailers to FGW response
 - [ ] FGW2-8 Add BookResponseLinks to FGW response
+- [ ] FGW2-8 Add FGW_PET classification to PET

 <br/>